Nazanin-Rashedi/CE_Accuracy/README.md

    ./main_queryset_estimates --sds earthquake --ds longlat --inDir /your/path/to/dataset --outDir your/path/for/outputfile --trainQDir /path/to/train/queries/dir --testQDir /path/to/test/queries/dir --exgb --kind -1

-   For QTS-2 the kind argument needs to be set to 2
+   Note : For QTS-2 the kind argument needs to be set to 2

    We evaluate each estimator using 1,000,000 test queries.
 The generated .out files contain detailed evaluation results for each specific dataset and estimator, presented as two-dimensional matrices.
    In these matrices, the rows represent the selectivity classes of the queries, while the columns correspond to q-error classes.